Author and Journalist, Expert on China and Tibet

 Schell, who has an active interest in photography, has also written the opening essays for such books as Jack Birns’ Assignment Shanghai, James Whitlow Delano's Empire: Impressions from China, and Sebastiao Salgado's Sahel: The End of The Road.

-Orville Schell’s next book, Wealth and Power: China's Long March to the Twenty-first Century, due in July 2013 will examine the factors and personalities that catalyzed China’s current economic boom and place it in a historical context.
+Orville Schell’s latest book, Wealth and Power: China's Long March to the Twenty-first Century, examines the factors and personalities that have catalyzed China’s current economic boom and place it in a historical context.

 "“Mr. Schell’s blend of graceful analysis and unobtrusive firsthand reporting... skillfully captures the improbable, even surreal, air of theater that pervades much of contemporary China.”"— The New York Times Book Review